 The philosophical foundation for cooperative education was also taking place.

-William Dewey – “There is an intimate and necessary relation between the process or actual experience and education.”
+John Dewey – “There is an intimate and necessary relation between the process or actual experience and education.”
 Dewey believed that people learned from experience and doing.

 1872 Herman Schneider, co-op founder, is born in Summit Hill, PA.